Ethan826/ethankent-dot-dev/content/posts/bad_javascript.md

 Indeed, `const` in JavaScript affects what may be the _least_ important aspect of mutability: it simply prevents you from rebinding a different value to the same variable name.
-Indeed, in Rust, as long as you use `let` again to show that you're declaring a new variable (albeit one with the same name), you're fine:
+And indeed, in Rust, as long as you use `let` again to show that you're declaring a new variable (albeit one with the same name), you're fine:

 ```rust
 let x = 7;